bitkey/bitkey/README.rst

 - Electrum with wrapper that stores wallet on a USB in a LUKS encrypted loopback filesystem.
 During creation, displays passphrase strength estimates such as entropy and crack time.
+- Electrum-LTC for Litecoin
+- Electron-Cash for Bitcoin Cash (BCH)
 - coinbin: swiss army knife of bitcoin tools
+- MyEtherWallet: also allows offline signing
+- Minimalistic Ripple Wallet
+- Exodus multi-coin wallet, which includes exchanging with ShapeShift

 Apps that are not allowed network access even in online mode:

+- qrcode generator: encodes anything as a qrcode
+- BIP39 paper wallet: supports 23 cryptocurrencies
+- IOTA seed generator
+- IOTA paper wallet
+- zxcvbn: realistic password strength estimator
 - warpwallet: brainwallet with strong KDF (scrypt+pbkdf2) and salt
 - bitaddress: paper wallet generator
 - bitcoinpaperwallet: paper wallet generator
-- qrcode generator: encodes anything as a qrcode
-- zxcvbn: realistic password strength estimator

 Advanced tools for Bitcoin ninjas: